To register please call 914-606-6830 and press option 1

 At Ossining Center: CE-HCARE 2005OS, May 12. #12949

 Infection Control Seminar

-Prerequisite for students entering Phlebotomy.
-Designed for entry-level healthcare professionals and includes key infection control concepts and regulations surrounding infection control practices in New York State.
+Prerequisite for students entering Phlebotomy and other healthcare programs.
+Designed for entry-level healthcare professionals and includes key infection control concepts and regulations surrounding infection control practices in NYS.

 CE-HCARE 2009OS, 5:30-9:30 pm, $85.
 J Borreggine.